 PERSONAL.
 Do I adjust my beliefs and activities to include entheogens?
 If so, how?

 CHURCH.
 Is the Bible, or other preferred religious text, demoted?
 Should creeds and observances be changed?
-Are heretics or prophets?
+Are entheogenists heretics or prophets?
 Are schisms pending?

 LAW.
 To what extent will the courts and legislators extend the Freedom of Religion beyond the current text based religion to experience-based religions?

-Entheogenists today, like their reformist forbears, face similar persecution, but thankfully not so cruel.
-I haven’t heard of the Drug War burning peyoteists at the stake, torturing ayahuasceros with medieval devices, or burning down the houses of LSD entheogenists.
+Entheogenists today, like their reformist forebears, face similar persecution, but thankfully not so cruel.
+I haven’t heard of the Drug War drug war burning peyoteists at the stake, torturing ayahuasceros with medieval devices, or burning down the houses of LSD entheogenists.
 Instead, we jail them with cruelly long sentences, seize their property without charging them with a crime, make them ineligible for governmental benefits, fire them and refuse employment to others, refuse to admit evidence they might give at their trials, expel them from school, deny voting rights, and much more.
 How much has to happen for this to this qualify as religious persecution?

 This clearly is not to say that everyone who claims entheogenic use is being honest.
 How can policy makers and the courts discriminate when use is authentically spiritual and when people are just posing religion as a shield?
 Is group membership a criterion?
-Judaism started with Abraham and Sara, Christianity with 13 people.
+Judaism started with Abraham and Sara, and Christianity with 13 people.
 Are sacred texts evidence?
 One belief of the Entheogenic Reformation is to surpass the need for texts.
 Weekly or other periodic meetings and services, clergy, places of worship, and standard rituals?
 These do appear in some entheogenic instances, but they seem to be more expressions of their social settings and the cultures than they are necessary formalizations of worship.
-For many , the path to sacred experience (or to God) is through the depths of one’s mind: from this point of view, rituals, beliefs, ethics, and organizations are derived from primary spiritual experiences.
-For some people these are helpful, but they are secondary sideshows not necessary (Roberts 2013, 55–79).
+For many entheogenists, the path to sacred experience (or to God) is through the depths of one’s mind: from this point of view, rituals, beliefs, ethics, and organizations are derived from primary spiritual experiences.
+For some people these are helpful, but they are secondary sideshows and thus are not necessary (Roberts 2013, pp. 55–79).
 Can policy makers design a policy that doesn’t require ritual, beliefs, ethics, and organizations?
 Can they reframe freedom of religion for an entheogenic context?
-Events in Brazil and to some extent in the point to a traditional solution.
+Events in Brazil and to some extent in the United States point to a traditional solution.

 In Brazil the ayahuasca churches are adapting standard institutional structures and activities.
-Watching the growth of ayahuasca-based groups in South America and agreements between the União do Vegetal and the U.S. Drug Enforcement Administration, international ayahuasca scholar Beatriz Labate spots an “institutionalization project” This includes bureaucratization of records, administrative organizations, and establishing leadership roles.
+Watching the growth of ayahuasca-based groups in South America and agreements between the União do Vegetal and the U.S. Drug Enforcement Administration, international ayahuasca scholar Beatriz Labate spots an “institutionalization project.”
+This includes bureaucratization of records, administrative organizations, and establishing leadership roles.
 Among other manifestations are forming a canon of spiritual processes, codification of lyrics and melodies, the regulation of cultivating, obtaining, and cooking the sacramental tea.
 The Amazonian UDV, she reports, “is creating a school that will teach courses to its members on growing and handling the species that constitute ayahuasca; the school will supply written curriculum and offer diplomas at completion” (2012).
-As her subtitle hints, “The UDV–DEA Agreement and the Limits of Freedom of Religion,” when the substance of religion switches from beliefs to experiences, from groups to individuals, from texts to transcendence where does freedom of religion enter?
+As her subtitle hints, “The UDV–DEA Agreement and the Limits of Freedom of Religion,” when the substance of religion switches from beliefs to experiences, from groups to individuals, from texts to transcendence, where does freedom of religion enter?